nnngrach/strava_auto_auth/README.md

 `POST https://api.apify.com/v2/acts/nnngrach~strava-auth/run-sync?token=ATnnxbF6sE7zEZDmMbZTTppKo`

-In the body of this request add a JSON with youe email and password.
-Mime type (application/json).
+In the body of this request add a JSON with your email and password.
+Mime type is (application/json).

 `{ "email": "your_nick@gmail.com" , "password": "Your_Password" }`